Shares lose 565 points as forex reserves dwindle

 The KSE-100 index lost 565.42 points, or 1.38 per cent, to reach 40,442.10 points at 2:05pm.

-First National Equities Limited Chief Executive Ali Malik said share prices fell because of Dar’s statement that Pakistan’s foreign exchange reserves stood at $10 billion, not $4bn, as reserves held by commercial banks also belonged to the country.
+First National Equities Limited Chief Executive Ali Malik said share prices fell because of Dar’s statement that “dollars held by commercial banks also belonged to the country”.

-Earlier, several reports had stated that the foreign reserves had fallen to $4.5bn after debt repayments, which were not enough to cover even a month’s imports.
+Earlier, several reports had stated that after recent debt repayments, Pakistan’s foreign reserves had fallen to $4.5 billion, which were not enough to cover even a month’s imports.

 Malik said that the PML-N had frozen US dollar accounts in its past tenure in 1998 and Dar’s recent comment had led to apprehensions that it was planning to do it again.